aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Getting the analysis agent configured early is critical so that we can begin testing end-to-end interactions with our newly created tools.
 Laying this groundwork now ensures we stay on track with our GSoC timeline.

-Here's the Weeks 5 & 6 section, written to match the spacing, sentence-per-line style, and voice of the earlier posts.
-I pulled the technical specifics straight from ADR-05 (and the agent's tool list from ADR-04), kept it scoped to just the RAG + Analysis Agent work as you asked, and left out anything from later in the timeline.

 ---

-## Weeks 5 & 6: grounding the Analysis Agent in the AiiDA docs
+## Weeks 3 & 4: grounding the Analysis Agent in the AiiDA docs

 With the MCP tools landed and the Analysis Agent configured, the next gap was obvious.
 The agent could query the provenance graph through the MCP tools, but it had no way to answer a question like "what is the difference between a CalcJobNode and a WorkChainNode?"
 That kind of question is not a database query, it is a documentation question, and the base model's general knowledge on AiiDA-specific terminology is thin and prone to hallucination.
-So weeks 5 & 6 were spent building a retrieval-augmented generation (RAG) pipeline over the official AiiDA documentation, and wiring it into the Analysis Agent as a new tool.
+So weeks 3 & 4 were spent building a retrieval-augmented generation (RAG) pipeline over the official AiiDA documentation, and wiring it into the Analysis Agent as a new tool.

 ### Keeping it local

-The project's local-first constraint, no required cloud vendor, applies just as much to retrieval as it does to the model itself.
+The project's local-first constraint, no required cloud vendor, for cost, privacy, and control reasons, applies just as much to retrieval as it does to the model itself.
 That ruled out OpenAI or Cohere embeddings outright, since either would reintroduce the exact vendor dependency we are trying to avoid.
 So both the embedding model and the vector store needed to run locally, with no subscription and no API key.